Newspaper Page Text

 (continued on page two)

-MARBLE STOPPLA
+MARBLE STOPPER

 Tuesday morning Albert Leslie,

-13, 556 Pullman street, playfully
+13. 556 Pullman street, playfully

-with his foot stopped a marble
+with his foot, stopped a marble

 from rolling.
 An hour later he ap